 In 2008, two other important goals were reached.
 First, the Louisiana High School Athletic Association recognized the Louisiana Champions Invitational as their official all-star event for high school golf in the state, joining other sports such as football, basketball, baseball, volleyball and softball that already had all-star events.
 Also that year, a girl's division was added to the tournament.

-To gain an invitation to the tournament, boys must finish in the top six medalist in their respective state tournament while girls must finish in the top five.
+To gain an invitation to the tournament, boys must finish in the top six medalist in their respective state tournament while girls must finish in the four.
 Previous Louisiana Champions winners are: Chris Jordan (Parkview Baptist) 2003, Stephen Smith (St. Thomas More) 2004, Dustin Petit (Hahnville) 2005, Patrick Blount (Cedar Creek) 2006, Greg Berthelot (Catholic B.R.)
 2007, Cody Santone (Parkway) 2008, Dillon Robin (Tuerlings Catholic) 2009, Landon Lyons (Episcopal) 2010, Brandon Newton (Cedar Creek), 2011, Eric Ricard (Loyoal Prep) 2012, and Drew Gonzales (St. Thomas More) 2013 & 2016, Jeffrey Berry (C.E.
 Byrd) 2014, Colin Troxler (Hanhville) 2015.

 Girls champions are Heather Lott (St. Joseph's Academy) 2008, Ali Lucas (Notre Dame) 2009 and 2010, Anna McMullen (Neville) 2011, Jennifer Nguyen (Salmen HS) 2012, Angelica Harris (Louise McGehee) 2013, Sydney Cavin (Dunham) 2014, Julia Johnson (East Iberville) 2015, Brooke Duzan (Sulphur) 2016.
 Over 70 players who have participated in the Louisiana Champions have gone on to play on the collegiate level at such schools as L.S.U., the University of Georgia, McNeese, U.L.-Lafayette, Nicholls State, La.
 Tech, U.L.-Monroe, La.
 College and others.